Albright Knot

 About 5 or 6 wraps should be efficient.
 Some anglers prefer to use about 10 to 12 wraps for added strength and durability of the knot.

-Wrapping the fishing line around the loop for the Albrigh Knot
+Start wrapping the fishing line around the loop

 4. Pass the tag end of that smaller line back through the loop of the larger line after the last wrap.